 Certain information in relation to web usage is revealed via our internet service provider or hosting provider who records some of the following data.
 Whilst we do not access this information regularly, the technical information may be used to inform our security measures, to allow us to improve the information we are supplying to our users, to find out how many people are visiting our sites and for statistical purposes.
 The information we receive depends upon what you do when visiting our site:

 We also receive anonymous, aggregated statistics about visitors to our social media pages through Facebook Insights (https://en-gb.facebook.com/policy).
 This helps us to understand how people are engaging with our posts and improve our content for our audience.

 Last updated: 30 August 2021

-Receive the latest arrivals, exclusive promotions and discounts and more.
+Receive updates with latest arrivals, exclusive promotions, discounts & more.